Explore Heart Surgery

 Surgeons can bypass multiple blocked coronary arteries during one surgery.

-During angioplasty, a stent might be placed in the coronary artery to help keep it open.
+During PCI, a stent might be placed in the coronary artery to help keep it open.
 A stent is a small mesh tube that supports the inner artery wall.

-If both CABG and angioplasty are options, your doctor can help you decide which treatment is right for you.
+If both CABG and PCI are options, your doctor can help you decide which treatment is right for you.